Paper Pumpkin Wreath. Create a paper pumpkin wreath using supplies from We R Memory Keepers. The little pumpkins are perfect for your fall decor!

 To start, I used the sunrise honeycomb pads and the honeycomb stencils.
 I used the small honeycomb pad, but you could also easily make a larger version of this wreath by using the large honeycomb pads.

-On each honeycomb pad, you will trace the smallest of the pumpkin stencil shapes, for a total of three pumpkin shapes on each pad – orange, yellow and cream.
+On each honeycomb pad, trace the smallest of the pumpkin stencil shapes, for a total of three pumpkin shapes on each pad – orange, yellow, and cream.

-Cut out each of the shapes for a total of nine pumpkins.
+Cut out each of the shapes using scissors for a total of nine pumpkins.

 Cut out around the outer circle and the inner circle to create your wreath.